-The software tool used for creating gang images for the CC3135MOD device is Uniflash (4.1 or greater).
+The software tool used for creating gang images for the CC323x device is Uniflash (4.1 or greater).
 The country code for the device should be set for allowing RF compliance with regional governmental regulations (such as US, EU, or JP).
 This ensures maximum RF performance, while remaining compliant with regional law.
 PHY calibration mode should also be set during gang programming.
 Other configuration options, such as startup, WLAN role, and WLAN connection policy, can also be set during programming.
 The image can be secured with a private key.
 This is done when the code must be secured, and the serial flash is programmed in a location different than where the assembly takes place.
 Using an encrypted image necessitates the use of the UART interface for programming.
-See CC3x20, CC3x35 SimpleLinkTM Wi-Fi® Internet-on-a chipTM Solution Built-In Security Features for more details about this feature.
+See SimpleLinkTM Wi-Fi® CC3x20, CC3x3x Built-in Security Features for more details about this feature.